How MiracleAPI and MiracleGate compare to alternatives

 When to use what

-- ✓ Switch or add API providers without rewriting code
+- ✓ Need to switch or add API providers in hours, not months

 Frequently asked questions